 In a statement, Facebook denied that the CEO knowingly violated privacy laws, saying that the company has fully cooperated with the FTC investigation.
 The Cambridge Analytica scandal is one of many recent crises for the massive social networking company.

 Along with potential trouble from the FTC, the alleged emails could also spell another public relations disaster for the company.
 In Zuckerberg’s first statement after the scandal broke, he said that he’d “been working to understand exactly what happened.”
-While Facebook knew about the data breach after it happened and was told Cambridge Analytica had deleted the data, the FTC investigation could reveal more about what Facebook knew about the mishandled data.
+While Facebook knew about the data breach after it happened and was told Cambridge Analytica had deleted the data, the FTC investigation could reveal more about what

 In a statement to the European Union last year, Zuckerberg said the network made a mistake by not taking a broad enough view of the company’s responsibility to user privacy.